Business & Society Institute Teaching

 • Cohort-based learning events and activities

-• Annual stipend to offset the cost of attending a social impact related conference, event, or social impact focused global travel module
+• Annual stipend to offset the cost of attending a social and/or environmental impact related conference, event, or social impact focused global travel module

 • Opportunity to apply for summer or post-grad internship stipend funds